Jordan-Bone/IAV-Mach-Learning/README.md

 In order to test the models further, protein features of the internal nodes could be calculated.
 Of course, the majority of these internal nodes do not *have* sequences collected.
 To circumvent this, a further step of our analyses could be to reconstruct ancestral sequences.
 By estimating the sequence of an internal node, it can then be re-input into iFeaturesOmega.
 Then, if our hypothesis stands, the features of these inferred proteins ought to be an average of the two descendants.

-CodeML is suggested as a tool for reconstructing ancestral protein sequences.
+CodeML is suggested as a tool for reconstructing ancestral protein sequences.`#0969DA`

 # Results